13 Jul 2018 / by Brighton Office / in business, Challenges, China, communication, Marketing, Shopping, social media, travel, UK

 It’s also important to consider that technology like mobile payments can go out of date very quickly as the next best thing comes along.
 If you’re looking to enter this market, our advice is to find a middle man with an app that they will develop as things move along (so you don’t have to).

-At China Travel Outbound, we like to make life easy so have teamed up with a German bank which was the first to be granted the licence to install WeChat Pay solutions in Europe.
-Their solutions include both Alipay AND WeChat Pay in one, so now there is no need to choose between the two.
+At China Travel Outbound, we like to make life easy so have teamed up with specialists, Globepay, to offer mobile payment solutions to our clients.
+Their solutions include both Alipay AND WeChat Pay, so now there is no need to choose between the two.

 If you are interested in Chinese mobile payment methods and how they could benefit your business, we would be more than happy to talk you through the process.
 Please feel free to contact us for advice.